SanH-ung/Note-Taking-App-React-Native/README.md

 				apply plugin: "com.facebook.react"
 				apply from: "../../node_modules/react-native-vector-icons/fonts.gradle"

-6. run "npm i @react-native-picker/picker --save" or "npm i @react-native-picker/picker --force"
+6. Run "npm i @react-native-picker/picker --save" or "npm i @react-native-picker/picker --force"

 	If there is any error in installation, run these in terminal, i.e.,: